 Let's try an example.
-Suppose we had an IRAM observation of a protostellar envelope in rho Ophiuchus, and detected the 1.6 km/s wide $N_2H+$ line with an integrated intensity of 0.75 K km/s.
-IRAM has an antenna diameter of 30m and, checking the IRAM website, an aperture efficiency of 0.6 at 93 GHz.
+Suppose we had an IRAM observation of a protostellar envelope in rho Ophiuchus, and detected the 1.6 km/s wide N2H+ line with an integrated intensity of 0.75 K km/s.
+IRAM has an antenna diameter of 30 m and, checking the IRAM website, an aperture efficiency of 0.6 at 93 GHz.
 Plugging these values into the point source approximation, we find that the measured flux density is 4.9 Jy km/s per beam.
 Let's observe it with ALMA at an angular resolution of 1".
 What flux density would we expect in a 1" ALMA beam?
 As we found before, that depends on how large the source is.
-In the worst case, the emission is spread evenly over the 26" IRAM beam, or over $(26/1)^2$ =676 ALMA beams.
-In this case the expected flux density would be about 7.2 mJy per beam over the 1.6 km/s line.
-If you wanted a spectral resolution of 0.4 km/s, that 7.2 mJy would be spread over 4 channels, with an average flux density per channel of about 1.9 mJy/beam.
-A 5- $\sigma$ detection would require a sensitivity of 0.24 mJy/beam in a 0.4 km/s resolution channel.
+In the worst case, the emission is spread evenly over the 26'' IRAM beam, or over $(26/1)^2$ =676 ALMA beams.
+In this case the expected flux density would be about 7.2 mJy km/s per beam over the 1.6 km/s line.
+Dividing by the line width, that's 7.2/1.6 = 4.5 mJy/beam.
+If you just want to detect the line, you might choose to get a 5- $\sigma$ detection with sensitivity 0.9 mJy/ beam.
+If you want to measure the line shape you'll need narrower channels and greater sensitivity.

-Conversely if the source were only 1" or smaller in size, the expected flux density would be 4.9 Jy/beam.
-With a resolution of 0.4 km/s and a $5-\sigma$ detection, you'd need a sensitivity of 1.2 Jy/beam.
+Conversely if the source were only 1" or smaller in size, the expected flux density would be 4.9 Jy km/s per beam or 4.9/1.6=3.1 Jy/beam.
+For a 5- $\sigma$ detection, you'd need a sensitivity of 0.61 Jy/beam.
 As you can see, some a priori knowledge of source size can be quite important when estimating the required sensitivity of an ALMA observation.